mattbierner/blog.mattbierner.com/_posts/2015-09-21-stupid-template-tricks-template-assembler.md

 # You're Nobody 'Til Somebody Assembles You
 An assembly program is just a list of instructions and assembly directives.
 No nesting, syntax trees, or anything like that.
 And the only (sort-of) directives we care for our simple assembler are program labels.
 Labels and instructions go in, machine code comes out.

 As we've seen with the symbol table, the assembler must be able to thread state through the top level units during assembly, very much like the state monad in Haskell.
-Think of each unit of the assembly as a function, a function that that takes an input state and returns an output state along with some generated machine code.
+Think of each unit of the assembly as a function, a function that takes an input state and returns an output state along with some generated machine code.
 Simple instructions may return constant machine code and only increment the instruction counter of the state, whereas a label may update the state but not generate any machine code.

 ## Instruction
 `Instruction` is the base unit that we'll use for all x86 instructions.
 It encodes the 1 to 15 byte machine code for a single x86 instruction, such as `MOV` or `JMP`. `components` is a list of `ByteStrings` or objects that can be converted to `ByteStrings`.
-During assembly, after simple rewriting pass, `Instruction` joins these components together into the final machine code for the entire instruction.
+During assembly, after a simple rewriting pass, `Instruction` joins these components together into the final machine code for the entire instruction.

 ```cpp
 template <typename... components>